ESPRI-Mod/hermes-client/docs/client_usage.rst

 **-d, --directory**

 	Path to a directory in which are metrics files to be uploaded to server

 **--duplicate-action**

 	Action to take when adding a metric with a duplicate hash identifier.
-Posible values are: skip - the duplicate metric is not added;
-force - the exsiting metric is overwritten.

 Default = skip.

+	**skip** = the duplicate metric is not added;
+	**force** = the exsiting metric is overwritten.

 prodiguer-client-metrics-delete
 ----------------------------